Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 - Feb 17

-- 2 min read
+- 3 min read

+If you’ve spent time around South Africans, you’ve probably heard the word braai.
+But what exactly is it — and how is it different from a BBQ?
 A braai (pronounced bry, like “cry”) is South Africa’s version of a barbecue — but it’s much more than just cooking meat.
 It’s a tradition, a social event, and for many living in Christchurch, it’s a powerful taste of home.

 What Makes a Braai Different from a BBQ?